Traveling waves and homogeneous fragmentation: Stopping lines and probability tilting

 \subsection{Embedded CMJ process}

-In this section we make an interesting observation concerning the process of blocks that are swept out of the underlying fragmentation process by the stopping lines $\{\ell^{(p,z)}: z\geq 0\}$.
-Our observation builds on an idea which goes back to Neveu \cite{neveu}.

-A CMJ process is a branching process in which a typical individual reproduces at ages according to a random point process on $[0,\infty)$ and may or may not live for ever.
-The coming generation at time $t$ of a CMJ. process consists of the collection of individuals born after time $t$ whose parent was born before time $t$.
+A CMJ process is a branching process in which a typical individual reproduces at ages according to a random point process on $[0,\infty)$ and may or may not live forever.
+The coming generation at time $t$ of a CMJ process consists of the collection of individuals born after time $t$ whose parent was born before time $t$.

-In this section we show that the coming generation of a fragmentation with respect to a stopping line $\ell^{(p,z)}$ (i.e. the collection of blocks $\Pi(\ell^{(p,z)})$) is also the coming generation at time $z$ of certain CMJ process which is path wise embedded into the fragmentation process.
+In this section we show that, for appropriate values of $p$, the collection of blocks $\Pi(\ell^{(p,z)})$ is also the coming generation at time $z$ of certain CMJ process which is path-wise embedded into the fragmentation process.
+Our observation builds on ideas which go back to Neveu \cite{neveu} and Biggins and Kyprianou \cite{BK97}.

-The case $p=0$ corresponds to a vertical line in Figure \ref{stop line} and has been studied in detail in Bertoin and Martinez \cite{Be Ma} and Harris {\it et al.} \cite{HKK}.
-Indeed, the process $z \mapsto \Pi(\ell^{(0,z)})$ can be described as the fragmentation processes $(\Pi(t), t\ge 0)$ where one freezes fragments when they are smaller than some $\epsilon>0$ for the first time.
-It is evident that the final state of such a process corresponds exactly to the coming generation associated to the stopping line $\ell^{(0,z)}$ (with $p=0$) and $z= e^{-\epsilon}.$

-In the following we let $p \in (0,{\op}]$ be fixed, and we consider the collection of distances
+In the following, we let $p \in(0,{\op}]$ be fixed and we consider the collection of distances

-i.e. the point process of distances to the line $\ell^{(p,0)}$ of the individuals in the first generation.
-Note specifically that the latter point process cannot be defined when $p\leq 0$ on account of the fact that for all $i$ we have that $\ell^{(p,0)}(i)=0$.
-Define $D^{(p)}(\cdot):= \sum_i \delta_{d_i} (\cdot)$ to be the point process of the $d_i$'s and let $\mu^{(p)} =E(D)$ be its intensity measure.
+that is, the point process of distances to the line $\ell^{(p,0)}$ of the individuals in the first generation.
+Note specifically that the latter point process cannot be defined when $p\leq0$ on account of the fact that for all $i$ we have that $\ell^{(p,0)}(i)=0$.
+Define $D^{(p)}(\cdot):= \sum_i \delta_{d_i} (\cdot)$ to be the point process of the $d_i$'s and let $\mu^{(p)} =E[D^{(p)}]$ be its intensity measure.
 The following proposition shows that the associated intensity measure has several convenient properties.